Dave Navarro: Personal life

-Mother's murder
+Murder of his mother

-Navarro's mother and aunt were murdered by his mother's ex-boyfriend, John (Dean) Riccardi, in March 1983.
+Navarro's mother and his mom's friend were murdered by his mother's ex-boyfriend, John (Dean) Riccardi, in March 1983.
 Riccardi was arrested in 1991, thanks to a viewer tip after Riccardi was featured on the television series America's Most Wanted.
 During his appearance on America's Most Wanted in 2004, Navarro stated that he was supposed to visit and stay with his mother on the night of her murder but at the last minute went to stay with his father.
-In 2015, Navarro released the documentary Mourning Son, which details his abuse at the hands of Riccardi, his mother's murderer and his spiral into drug addiction, as well as the pain he has had to overcome in the years since her death.
+In 2015, Navarro released the documentary Mourning Son, which details his abuse at the hands of Riccardi and his spiral into drug addiction, as well as the pain he has had to overcome in the years since her death.
 The documentary culminated in Navarro meeting his mother's killer in prison.

 Relationships

 Navarro has been married four times, to celebrity makeup artist Tania Goddard-Saylor (1990–1992, divorced); Rhian Gittins (1994, annulled); model and actress Carmen Electra (2003–2007, divorced); and recently married actress Vanessa Dubasso in Scotland on March 29, 2025.